Vergangenheitsbewältigung: Philosophy

-The cultural sphere
+Culture

 In the cultural sphere, the term Vergangenheitsbewältigung is associated with a movement in German literature whose notable authors include Günter Grass and Siegfried Lenz.
 Lenz's novel Deutschstunde and Grass's Danziger Trilogie both deal with childhoods under Nazism.

 The erection of public monuments to Holocaust victims has been a tangible commemoration of Germany's Vergangenheitsbewältigung.
 Concentration camps, such as Dachau, Buchenwald, Bergen-Belsen and Flossenbürg, are open to visitors as memorials and museums.
 Most towns have plaques on walls marking the spots where particular atrocities took place.

 When the seat of government was moved from Bonn to Berlin in 1999, an extensive "Holocaust memorial", designed by architect Peter Eisenman, was planned as part of the extensive development of new official buildings in the district of Berlin-Mitte; it was opened on 10 May 2005.
 The informal name of this memorial, the Holocaust-Mahnmal, is significant.
 It does not translate easily: "Holocaust Cenotaph" would be one sense, but the noun Mahnmal, which is distinct from the term Denkmal (typically used to translate "memorial") carries the sense of "admonition", "urging", "appeal", or "warning", rather than "remembrance" as such.
 The work is formally known as Das Denkmal für die ermordeten Juden Europas (English translation, "The Memorial for the Murdered Jews of Europe").
 Some controversy attaches to it precisely because of this formal name and its exclusive emphasis on Jewish victims.
 As Eisenman acknowledged at the opening ceremony, "It is clear that we won't have solved all the problems – architecture is not a panacea for evil – nor will we have satisfied all those present today, but this cannot have been our intention."